19hours/sg-statutes/Acts/Casino Control Act.md

 (c) an indirect controller,

+of that corporation without first obtaining the approval of the Minister.

+[Act 36 of 2012 wef 31/01/2013]

+(2) Subject to section 67(4), no person who, immediately before the relevant date in relation to a corporation, is —

+(a) a 12% controller;

+(b) a 20% controller; or

+(c) an indirect controller,

-of a casino operator shall continue to be such a controller unless he has, within 6 months after the appointed day or such longer period as the Minister may allow, applied to the Minister for approval to continue to be such a controller.
+of that corporation shall continue to be such a controller unless he has, within 6 months after the relevant date or such longer period as the Minister may allow, applied to the Minister for approval to continue to be such a controller.

+[Act 36 of 2012 wef 31/01/2013]

 (3) In subsections (1) and (2) —

 “12% controller” means a person who, alone or together with his associates —

-(a) holds or has interests in 12% or more but less than 20% of the total number of issued shares in a casino operator; or
+(a) holds or has interests in 12% or more but less than 20% of the total number of issued shares in a corporation; or

+[Act 36 of 2012 wef 31/01/2013]

-(b) is in a position to control voting power of 12% or more but less than 20% in a casino operator;
+(b) is in a position to control voting power of 12% or more but less than 20% in a corporation;

+[Act 36 of 2012 wef 31/01/2013]

 “20% controller” means a person who, alone or together with his associates —

-(a) holds or has interests in 20% or more of the total number of issued shares in a casino operator; or
+(a) holds or has interests in 20% or more of the total number of issued shares in a corporation; or

+[Act 36 of 2012 wef 31/01/2013]

-(b) is in a position to control voting power of 20% or more in a casino operator;
+(b) is in a position to control voting power of 20% or more in a corporation;

+[Act 36 of 2012 wef 31/01/2013]

-“indirect controller” means any person, whether acting alone or together with any other person, and whether with or without holding shares or controlling voting power in a casino operator —
+“indirect controller” means any person, whether acting alone or together with any other person, and whether with or without holding shares or controlling voting power in a corporation, who is, in the opinion of the Minister, a person —

-(a) in accordance with whose directions, instructions or wishes the directors of the casino operator are accustomed or under an obligation, whether formal or informal, to act; or
+(a) in accordance with whose directions, instructions or wishes the directors of the corporation are accustomed or under an obligation, whether formal or informal, to act; or

-(b) who is in a position to determine the policy of the casino operator,
+(b) who is in a position to determine the policy of the corporation,

-but does not include any person —

-(i) who is a director or other officer of the casino operator whose appointment has been approved by the Authority; or

-(ii) in accordance with whose directions, instructions or wishes the directors of the casino operator are accustomed to act by reason only that they act on advice given by him in his professional capacity.
+but does not include any person in accordance with whose directions, instructions or wishes the directors of the corporation are accustomed to act by reason only that they act on advice given by him in his professional capacity.

+[Act 36 of 2012 wef 31/01/2013]

-(4) For the purposes of subsection (3), a reference to the control of a percentage of the voting power in a casino operator is a reference to the control, whether direct or indirect, of that percentage of the total number of votes that might be cast in a general meeting of the casino operator.
+(4) For the purposes of subsection (3), a reference to the control of a percentage of the voting power in a corporation is a reference to the control, whether direct or indirect, of that percentage of the total number of votes that might be cast in a general meeting of the corporation.

 [Banking Act, s.
 15B]

+[Act 36 of 2012 wef 31/01/2013]

 ### Approval of applications